rouyng/tncexporter/README.md

 ## TODO
 - PyPI packaging
+- Test Python 3.8
+- Test support for other software TNCs such as UZ7HO and AGWPE
 - Create Dockerfile
 - Parse Mic-E and compressed position report formats to update distance metrics
-- Test support for other software TNCs such as UZ7HO and AGWPE
+- Build integration tests
 - AIS support (via Direwolf, currently have no way to test this as AIS needs a 9600 bps setup)

 ## Contributing